razvanstanga/varnish-caching-wordpress-plugin/readme.txt

 == Installation ==

 Use the provided config files for Varnish Cache.
-Just edit the backend IP and port.
+Just edit the backend IP/port and ACLs.
+You can also use the purge key method.
+You must fill in lib/purge.vcl the purge key.

 == Frequently Asked Questions ==

 = What version of Varnish is supported? =

 This was built and tested on Varnish 3.x.
-It is only supported on v3 at this time.
+Soon Varnish 4.x.

 = Why doesn't every page flush when I make a new post? =